zacharyLYH/OpenABAC/README.md

 To use OpenABAC, you will host a copy of OpenABAC.
 You'll also have your application.
 Imporatantly, it is extremely common for applications to have a method to identify users.
 By far, the most common method is [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

 In the simplest implementation, when your user requests for some sensitive data from your application, your application will make an external api call to your hosted OpenABAC service for authorization. **That external API call needs to contain a JWT signed Bearer token of the user's unique identifier**, and in the url, the unique `actionName` your user is trying to perform.
 Between these 2 components, you'll tell OpenABAC the action your user is requesting to perform, and a non-fraudulent identification of the user.
 OpenABAC will then return a response telling you if your user has a policy that includes the `actionName`.
+Since the JWT was cryptographically signed by a private key only your server and your copy of OpenABAC knows, any successful JWT decoding on the ABAC side can be assumed to come from your server.
+To ensure that your JWT encoding stays secret, be sure to communicate via HTTPS and to rotate private keys regularly.

 In advanced implementations, if your applciation runs on Typescript and you don't mind starting a MySQL data connection, you may copy the folder from `/abac`and all of its contents into your project.
 This folder contains all the logic for authorization.
 Doing so, your application will reduce some latency since you won't be making an authorization request from a separately hosted service.